fer-rei-ra/Hallucinations/README.md

-# Zweihander
+# Hallucinations

-Zweihander will be a website to download comics.
+Hallucinations will be a website to download comics.